 where $ \cC_{\bx}(\e^t) $ is given by \eqref{def-sc} and $\mathcal{K}_{\bx}(e^t)^{\vee}$ denotes the dual of $\mathcal{K}_{\bx}(e^t)$.
 Hence, by Minkowski's second convex body theorem, it follows that

-where the implied constants in the `big $O$' term depend on $n$ and $d$ only and the quantity $L_{\bx,i}(t)$ is given by \eqref{def-convexbodySV}.
+where the quantity $L_{\bx,i}(t)$ is given by \eqref{def-convexbodySV} and the implied constants in the `big $O$' term depend on $n$ and $d$ only.
 This thereby completes the proof of first claim made in the lemma.
 The proof of (ii) is similar and we leave the details to the reader. \end{proof}

-\subsection{An optimal Dirichlet type theorem via multilinear algebra}
+\subsubsection{An optimal Dirichlet type theorem via multilinear algebra}

 For obvious reasons, as discussed in Remark~\ref{bull}, in order to define Dirichet improvable sets it is paramount to start with an optimal Dirichlet type theorem.
 Any such theorem should naturally not only imply Theorem~\ref{Dir-d} concerning the approximation of points by rational subspaces but also coincide with the classical simultaneous and dual forms of Dirichlet theorem.
 The multilinear algebra framework exploited in the previous section yields the following optimal statement.